ottersoftware/ottersoftware.github.io/_posts/2017-05-25-visual-studio-code-for-python.md

 In addition to using WebStorm for JavaScript coding I'd tinkered with Microsoft's [Visual Studio Code](https://code.visualstudio.com).
 It's a lightweight IDE which uses extensions to support multiple languages, themes, debuggers and other services.
 I really liked it but since I'd already bought a license for WebStorm and become familiar with it I hadn't used it a huge amount.
 Python development seemed like the perfect opportunity to dig into it a bit more.

 ## Setting Up Visual Studio Code
-Once you have downloaded and installed VS Code you will need to configure it for Python.
+Once you have downloaded and installed Visual Studio Code you will need to configure it for Python.
 You can do a lot of this via the Command Palette which is available from the View menu or via `Cmd+Shift+P` on a Mac or `Ctrl+Shift+P` on Windows and Linux.
 To use the Command Palette you type in what you are looking for but because it filters the results you can usually get away with just typing a few characters.

 ### Add Code to Your Path
-If you add the `code` command to your path you can launch or activate VS Code from a Terminal window.
+If you add the `code` command to your path you can launch or activate Visual Studio Code from a Terminal window.
 To add it, open the Command Palette and find:

     Shell Command: Install 'code' command in PATH

 ### Adding Python Support
-Most people use [Don Jayamanne's Python extension](https://github.com/DonJayamanne/pythonVSCode) to add Python support to VS Code.
+Most people use [Don Jayamanne's Python extension](https://github.com/DonJayamanne/pythonVSCode) to add Python support to Visual Studio Code.
 To do this you need to view the Extensions palette which can be done via the View -> Extensions menu item or by clicking on the Extensions button in the sidebar or via the Command Palette:

     View: Show Extensions

 In the Extensions palette search for `Python` and Don's extension should be at or near the top.

 ### ctags
-Although it is optional I'd recommend installing [ctags](http://ctags.sourceforge.net) which helps VS Code index and provide Intellisense for Python and your own code.
+Although it is optional I'd recommend installing [ctags](http://ctags.sourceforge.net) which helps Visual Studio Code index and provide Intellisense for Python and your own code.

 On a Mac you can install it with [Homebrew](https://brew.sh):